VidTu/HCsCR/README.md

 but there do exist alternative mods, which cannot be blocked that way.

 **Q**: Is this a hack?
-**A**: Yes, no, it depends, as your server admin decides.
+**A**: Yes, no, it depends, as your server admin decides, and everything in-between.
 Check your server rules for something like "Crystal Optimizer".

 **Q**: I've found a bug.
 **A**: Report it [here](https://github.com/VidTu/HCsCR/issues).
 If you are